simonmichael/hledger/MANUAL.md

     track the expenses in the currencies there were made, while keeping your base account in single currency

+#### Formatting the description field

+If you want to combine more than one field from the CVS row into the description field you can use an formatting expression for `description-field`.

+With this rule:

+    $ description-field %(1)/%(3)

+and this CVS input:

+    $ 11/2009/09,Flubber Co,50,My comment

+you will get this record:

+    2009/09/11 Flubber Co/My comment
+        income:unknown             $50
+        Assets:MyAccount          $-50

+#### Converting streams

 The convert command also supports converting standard input if you're streaming a CSV file from the web or another tool.
 Use `-` as the input file and hledger will read from stdin: